BooneyNoobington/lucentBase/README.md

 # Installation
-Execute this command as root user.
+Execute this command as root user inside the project directory.
 In the example, sudo is used to achieve that.
-`sed "s/$USER/$linux_user/g" your_script.sql | sudo mysql`
+`sed "s/$USER/$linux_user/g" DATABASE_GENERATION | sudo mysql`